 - Body image/aging issues

-Do You Tell Your Boyfriend or Keep It Secret?
+Do You Tell Your Partner Or Keep It Secret?

-Research suggests that to move past any form of breach of trust, including cheating, a couple must progress through each of the following stages:
+Research suggests that to move past a breach of trust, including cheating, partners may progress through stages including*:

 - Knowing the details